Join our community.

 Spinningfields is home to some of the North West’s most popular bars, restaurants and shops, along with a commercial district that some of the largest corporations in the region call home.
 With easy access to the canals, this area is perfect for a summer walk, and a drink or two.

 The home of Manchester United football club and the third-largest shopping centre in the UK.
 The Trafford Centre is a huge shopping complex where you can spend hours browsing the high street’s favourite stores.
 Visit the cinema, a restaurant, or a bar too.
 There’s even a Laserquest if you’re feeling competitive!

 The excellent transport throughout Greater Manchester helps ensure that you’re never too far from home.
 Salford’s links are there to let you explore without ever getting lost.
 And when you’re not out navigating the county, buses are here to take you to the campus and the quays.

-Traversing all Greater Manchester, Salford’s bus routes can get you just about anywhere without long wait times or high costs.
-You can enjoy routes that run all the way from our accommodation, past the University of Salford, and down to MediaCityUK.
+Manchester and Salford’s bus routes can get you just about anywhere cheaply and easily.
+Buses run all the way from our accommodation, past the University of Salford, and down to MediaCityUK.
 These can even expand to Manchester’s city centre.